 Then one year I came and Lorenzo was gone — a victim of cancer.
-Now, he's king of the Vernazza mountain.
+Now, he's king of the mountain in nearby Manarola.
 He's resting and enjoying the best view of all from a "hotel" booked out by locals for years: the town's hilltop cemetery.

 I remember the day I learned of Lorenzo's death.
 Leaving Vernazza's harborfront, I climbed the long, crooked staircase up to Il Castello, Lorenzo's restaurant, where Monica, his 30-something daughter, greeted me warmly while giving me the sad news.